 - Water Reducing Admixtures/ Plasticisers

-As the name suggests, water-reducing admixtures are utilized to reduce the amount of water in a cement mix.
-The amount of water required can generally be reduced by 5% to 10%, but higher-range admixtures or superplasticizers can also reduce this quantity by 30%.
+As the name suggests, water reducing admixtures are utilised to reduce the amount of water in a cement mix or the water-cement ratio.
+The amount of water required can generally be reduced by 5% to 10%, but higher range admixtures or superplasticisers can also reduce this quantity by 30%.
 This is especially beneficial in areas with low water availability and can also aid in increasing concrete strength.

 - Air-entraining Admixtures

-The addition of an air-entraining admixture in a concrete mix ensures the entrapment of uniform, stable air bubbles.
+Addition of an air-entraining admixture in a concrete mix ensures the entrapment of uniform, stable air bubbles.
 This reduces friction between cement particles, thus increasing the workability of concrete.
-It also ensures the impermeability of concrete, leading to increased durability.
-However, the inclusion of this admixture in higher quantities can lead to a drastic decrease in concrete strength.
+It also ensures impermeability of concrete, leading to increased durability.
+However, inclusion of this admixture in higher quantities can lead to drastic decrease in concrete strength.

 - Miscellaneous Admixtures